Location of Adventure

 To protect your investment and to provide peace of mind while you travel, we also strongly recommend purchasing comprehensive travel insurance.
 Plans may cover everything from medical treatment to trip cancellations and delays and lost luggage.
 Please contact our office if you would like more information about the medical evacuation and comprehensive travel insurance policies we offer by calling 800-543-8917.

 Getting There & Getting Home

-For 2016 safaris, plan to arrive Windhoek International Airport by 12 pm on Day 1 and you may depart Windhoek anytime after 3 pm on the final day.
-For 2017 safaris, please plan to arrive Windhoek by 5 pm on Day 1 and you may depart Windhoek anytime after 3 pm on the final day.
+Please plan to arrive Windhoek by 5 pm on Day 1 and you may depart Windhoek anytime after 1:55 pm on the final day.